burchill/catchr/README.md

 bad_results <- catch_expr(fake_model(-7), warning = c(beep, toerror))
 ```

-`catchr` is designed so that making “plans” for how a condition is
+`catchr` is designed so that making “plans” for a condition is simple,
-handled simple, extendable, and flexible.
-In the example above, we made
+extendable, and flexible.
+In the example above, we made a “plan” for
-a “plan” for conditions of the class “warning” so that when one is
+conditions of the class “warning” so that when one is raised, first a
-raise, first a beep is played and then it is converted to an error.
+beep is played and then the warning is converted to an error.

 ## `catchr` “plans”